GeneralGarfield/Picrure-Conversion-Tool/README.md

 > [!IMPORTANT]
 > Run the Program using IDLE, For some reason the program wont run properly if u you use VS code, or a python exe runner.

+> [!TIP]
+> If you do not want to install python or any modules Use the EXE provided in the release.
+It may say it's a virus, but it's not!

 # Features
 - Converts Images into PDF, JPEG, PNG, and ICO
 - Conversions are organized into folders (ex. a .pdf file goes to a PDF folder)